Home / Matson Money Review: Is It Right for Your Investment Portfolio?

 Matson does not impose a minimum investment requirement to open an account.
 Depending on the relationship’s structure, this decision is in the hands of the advisors and their clients.

-Whether accounts are used to manage retirement savings, college planning, childcare, long-term care funding, or general-purpose investments, Matson supports flexible entry points.
+Whether accounts are used to manage savings for college, retirement, or general-purpose investments, Matson supports flexible entry points.

 These include services tied to outsourced investment management, where advisors delegate specific responsibilities while maintaining client relationships.